Nikon D610 vs Sony HX95

 Studio photographers will appreciate that the Nikon D610 (unlike the HX95) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the D610 and the HX95 are recent models that are part of the current product line-up.
 The D610 replaced the earlier Nikon D600, while the HX95 does not have a direct predecessor.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Nikon and Sony websites.
+Further information on the features and operation of the D610 and HX95 can be found, respectively, in the Nikon D610 Manual (free pdf) or the online Sony HX95 Manual.

 So how do things add up?
 Which of the two cameras – the Nikon D610 or the Sony HX95 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.